OXAYDO- oxycodone hydrochloride tablet

 Important information about OXAYDO:

-• Get emergency help or call 911 right away if you take too much OXAYDO (overdose).
+• Get emergency help right away or call 911 right away if you take too much OXAYDO (overdose).
 When you first start taking OXAYDO, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.
 Talk to your healthcare provider about naloxone, a medicine for the emergency treatment of an opioid overdose.

 • Taking OXAYDO with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death.